 While investors in India have a wide variety of investment instruments to choose from, mutual funds provide an array of schemes by themselves.
-The types of mutual funds can be broadly classified into: Debt, Equity, Hybrid, Index Funds and such.
+The types of mutual funds can be broadly classified into-

-When you invest in these funds, it is ideal to have a specific objective and a capacity for risk, along with a short-term or long-term perspective depending on the fund.
-Mutual funds are convenient, well-regulated and have the potential to provide high returns when compared with other instruments.
-They may provide high liquidity as well as easy entry/exit options depending on the chosen fund type.
+Before you invest in any of these funds, it is ideal to have a specific objective and a capacity for risk, along with a short-term or long-term perspective depending on your upcoming financial needs.
+Mutual funds are convenient, well-regulated investment instruments and have the potential to provide high returns when compared with other investment options.
+Mutual funds may provide high liquidity as well as easy entry/exit options depending on the chosen fund type.
 Thus, in case of emergencies, you always have the option to liquidate your mutual fund investments.

-Mutual fund redemption is the process where the investor intends to sell his/her investments in a particular fund.
-This could either be due to personal reasons or the investor is speculating a peak in the fund’s performance and keeping funds locked in beyond the current time would not be a good idea.
-The investor may simply like to switch investments to a different as well.
+Mutual fund redemption is the process where an investor sells his/her investments in a particular fund.
+This could either be due to multiple reasons such as personal financial needs of the investor or if an investor speculates a peak in the fund’s performance and does not believe in keeping funds locked in beyond the current time.

 Direct Redemption through AMC

-If your purchase has been made directly through the mutual fund house (asset management company) then you probably have an ID and password to sign in to their portal.
-After logging in the investor may easily perform various transactions like buying units and also redeeming any existing fund units.
+- If you purchased your mutual fund units directly through the mutual fund house then you first need to sign in to the portal using the ID and password that you were allotted at the time of purchase of these funds.
+After logging in, you can easily perform various transactions like buying units and also redeeming any existing fund units.

-You can redeem all of the units held in your scheme (if they are not locked-in) or choose to partially withdraw.
-If you redeem all the units then the account is closed, but if partial redemption is made, then the balance units will remain and perform accordingly.
+- You can either redeem all the units held in your scheme (if they are not locked-in) or choose to partially withdraw.
+If you redeem all the units then your account gets closed, but if partial redemption is made, then the balance units will remain and perform accordingly.

-The online mode is faster than the latter.
-Hence, it is advisable to go online.
-Also keep in mind that forms are liable to get rejected due to inaccurate data filled in or signature mismatch.
-This may lead to unnecessarily delays in the redemption procedure.
+- However, the online mode of redemption is faster than the latter.
+Also, you are advised to keep in mind that redemption forms are liable to get rejected due to inaccurate data filled in or signature mismatch.
+This may lead to unnecessary delays in the redemption procedure.

-If your investment has been made through an agent, redemption is also possible through the agent.
-The procedure will involve the filling of the mutual fund redemption form specifying the plan and scheme name, folio number along with the number of units or the amount to be withdrawn.
-Subsequently the agent submits the form at the office.
-Once the redemption process is initiated the redemption proceeds gets credited into the beneficiary account via NEFT or a cheque is dispatched to the registered mailing address of the client.
+If you had invested in the fund through an agent, you are bound to redeem your funds through the agent.
+The procedure will involve the filling of the mutual fund redemption form that specifies the plan and scheme name, folio number along with the number of units or the amount to be withdrawn.
+Subsequently, the agent will submit the form at the office.
+Once the redemption process is initiated, the redemption proceeds will get credited to the beneficiary account via NEFT or a cheque will be dispatched to the registered mailing address of the investor.

-Computer Age Management Services gives individuals the option to redeem mutual funds of several AMCs through their office.
-A redemption form may be downloaded and post filling it out and signing, it may be submitted at any CAMS office.
+Computer Age Management Services or CAMS gives individuals the option to redeem mutual funds of several AMCs through their office.
+A redemption form may be downloaded and submitted at any CAMS office after duly filling and signing it.
 Other agencies like Karvy Computershare also provide these services.
 The investor stands to benefit by choosing these agencies as a lot of services for different AMCs can be availed through a single point of contact.

-Once the redemption request is processed, it cannot be cancelled, revoked or altered.
-Mutual fund redemption request cannot be placed for a particular date or price.
+It must be noted that once the redemption request is processed, it cannot be cancelled, revoked or altered.
+Mutual fund redemption requests cannot be placed for a particular date or price.
 The request once received by the concerned office is then processed at the applicable NAV of the particular day.
-If the request is received before 3 p.m. of the business day then the NAV of the same day is taken into consideration or else it is redeemed at the NAV of the next business day.
+If the request is received before 3 p.m. of the business day, then the NAV of the same day will be taken into consideration otherwise, it will be redeemed at the NAV of the next business day.